 5. Break up your practice

 Don’t hit 100 balls to the same target with the same club.
 Change your target or club, at the very least, every 10 balls.
-This will help you to analyse that batch of shots, and will remind you to check your basics several times over the course of your practice.
-I like hitting batches of 5 balls.
-I count how many I struck well and hit the target, and then I try and beat that ratio in my next batch of 5.
+This will help you to analyse that batch of shots and will remind you to check your basics several times over the course of your practice.
+I like hitting batches of five balls.
+I count how many I struck well and hit the target, and then I try and beat that ratio in my next batch of five.

 Have a purpose to your practice and challenge yourself to improve!
 I will often do all the following during a practice:

-- Pick 2 points to hit between to simulate a fairway on the course
+- Pick two points to hit between to simulate a fairway on the course

-- Hit 5 drives and see how many out of 5 I get.
+- Hit five drives and see how many out of 5 I get.

 - Shape my shots.
-I try to hit 5 from left to right, 5 from right to left and 5 dead straight.
+I try to hit five from left to right, five from right to left and five dead straight.
 Again, count the rate of success and try to beat it next time.

 - Play games against myself.
 This really brings out heightened focus and concentration.
 See if you can start with a sand wedge, and just hit one shot with each club in your bag.
 Try and hit the target with all of them, and if you miss, then go back to sand wedge and start again.

 Remember, practice makes permanent, so if you repeatedly make the same errors during your range sessions, they could be counterproductive and you won’t be on the top of your game once you’re out on the course.
-If you follow the steps above you’ll get way more success out on the golf course!
+If you follow the steps above to improve your game on the driving range, you’ll get way more success out on the golf course!